 Not so for bentonite that remains suspended in the lake water until it contacts and coats something.

 What plans are in place to recover an accidental release of bentonite slurry?

 Marys River near Albany, a release of bentonite

 slurry used as a lubricant in a gas pipeline project.

-A release can also occur during boring the tunnel in what is known as a frac out, or during a release of bentonite slurry from the boring.
+A release can also occur during the boring of the tunnel in what is known as a frac out or during a release of bentonite slurry from the boring.

 The reefs in the Straits make up 60% of the lower lakes fish breeding grounds, according to environmental experts with the Sault Tribe of Chippewa.

 Losing our pristine Great Lakes to an accidental release of potentially dangerous bentonite slurry and its additives could create an unmitigated environmental disaster.

 When I retired as a senior geologist with the former Department of Environmental Quality, my agency was already understaffed and lacked the scientific resources and knowledge to adequately fulfill its mission to protect the Great Lakes and Michigan’s environment.